 Let me ask the question again will airlines pay for flight school?

-If you have a passion for flying and can prove yourself to the airline that you are reliable for the program.
+Only having a passion for flying is not enough.
+You have to prove yourself to the airline that you are reliable and qualified for the program.

 Do any airlines pay for pilot training?